No winning ticket for Lotto Max jackpot | FlamboroughReview.com

-TORONTO — No winning ticket was sold for the $15 million jackpot in Friday night's Lotto Max draw.
+TORONTO — No winning ticket was sold for Friday night's $22 million Lotto Max jackpot.

-That means the jackpot for the next Lotto Max draw on Nov.
-17 will grow to approximately $22 million.
+That means the big prize for the next Lotto Max draw on Nov.
+24 will be approximately $31 million.

 By The Canadian Press

-TORONTO — No winning ticket was sold for the $15 million jackpot in Friday night's Lotto Max draw.
+TORONTO — No winning ticket was sold for Friday night's $22 million Lotto Max jackpot.

-That means the jackpot for the next Lotto Max draw on Nov.
-17 will grow to approximately $22 million.
+That means the big prize for the next Lotto Max draw on Nov.
+24 will be approximately $31 million.

 By The Canadian Press

-TORONTO — No winning ticket was sold for the $15 million jackpot in Friday night's Lotto Max draw.
+TORONTO — No winning ticket was sold for Friday night's $22 million Lotto Max jackpot.

-That means the jackpot for the next Lotto Max draw on Nov.
-17 will grow to approximately $22 million.
+That means the big prize for the next Lotto Max draw on Nov.
+24 will be approximately $31 million.

 By The Canadian Press